LoliRock: Reception

 Ella Anders of BSC Kids wrote that LoliRock "plays it clear as a magical girl series and even nods other iconic shows in the genera" such as Pretty Cure, Wedding Peach, Tokyo Mew Mew and Sailor Moon, but that it is "grand in its own right and should be held up as a great magical girl series".
 She liked the diverse cast, plot, humor, and background story, the last of which she had not seen since Friendship Is Magic, and that it was a type of show she would have loved growing up.

 Heather Newman of Forbes magazine described the series as "A French animated series about an impossibly thin, stylish, magical girl who sings."

 Emily Ashby of Common Sense Media described the series as "fun" and "entertaining."
 However, she argued that the dual storyline felt "a little awkward and forced at times" and wondered if promoting the music of the show was a motivation for these storylines.
 Even so, she concluded that the series would "garner some fans among kids."

 When asked whether LoliRock would have a cross-over episode with French superhero show Miraculous: Tales of Ladybug & Cat Noir from Zagtoon, Thomas Astruc, who was the creator and director on Miraculous and a storyboarder on LoliRock, said it was unlikely given they are from two different production companies, but that the animation community is small and that both companies share the same love of animation.
 He has posted about the two being cousin shows.

 Other media

-A LoliRock video game, available on iOS and Android, was released by Bulkypix in 2014.
-The game lets players sing to the songs featured on the show, record performances, and customise a sound studio and pick the girls' outfits.
+A LoliRock video game was released by Bulkypix in 2014 for iOS and Android.
+The game let players sing to the songs featured on the show, record performances, and customise a sound studio and pick the girls' outfits.
+The game is no longer available.

 Zodiak has also worked a deal with publishing company Hachette Jeunesse to create novels, activity books, stationery, and e-books.